fotisoikonomou/Yii2-CLI-app/README.md

 # Yii2-Test

 This is a Yii2 app that extracts data from Open Exchange Rates API and to make it work you must sign up and obtain a free key, https://openexchangerates.org/signup/free
-Also, I implemented this Yii2 software to run through command line.
+Also, I implemented this Yii2 software to run through the command line.
 So to see it working and after you create the db and the corresponding tables, you can run it with gitbash.
 1)	First Install XAMPP on your computer
 2)	Install composer (https://getcomposer.org/download/)
 3)	Go to the folder of htdocs and run this command